boxnwhiskr/gbsdk-js/README.md

 ## How to use

-First, create GreedyBandit account and configure new service to get the `public_token` for your service.
+You need to create GreedyBandit account and configure new service to get the `public_token` for your service.
+Consult [GreebyBandit service's command-line interface manual](https://github.com/boxnwhiskr/gbscli) if you haven't created the account.

-Add following code snippet to every page of your site:
+Using the obtained `public_token`, add following code snippet to every page of your site:

 ```html
 <script type="text/javascript" src="//unpkg.com/gbsdk@0.3.0"></script>